Nanosim-LIG/boast/README.md

     021:0> puts "Success, duration: #{stats[:duration]} s"
     Success, duration: 3.79e-06 s

-The Canonical Case: Vector Addition {#the-canonical-case-vector-addition .unnumbered}
+The Canonical Case: Vector Addition
 -----------------------------------

-Listing [lst:vector~a~dd~d~ecl] shows the addition of two vectors in a third one.
+Following Listing shows the addition of two vectors in a third one.
 Here BOAST is configured to have arrays starting at 0 and to use single precision reals by default (Lines 5 and 6).
 The kernel declaration is encapsulated inside a method to avoid cluttering the global namespace.
-Line 15 the expression `c[i] === a[i] + b[i]` is stored inside a variable *expr* for later use.
+Line 15 the expression `c[i] === a[i]
++ b[i]` is stored inside a variable *expr* for later use.
 Lines 16 to 23 show that the kernel differs depending on the target language, in CUDA and OpenCL each thread will process one element.

+    ```ruby
     require 'narray'
     require 'BOAST'
     include BOAST